Speak Irish: Samhain

 By Bob Carney

 As I was researching my Cleveland Comhrá column the last few weeks, I found myself reading stories and tales written in English, but most likely were originally spoken in Irish.
 The seanchaí, (shan-kee) was a traditional storyteller and historian.
-Often he travelled, telling his tales from village to village.
+Often he traveled, telling his tales from village to village.
 He was an important source of entertainment and news. “

 Today we may not get to experience a visit from a seanchaí, but we do have some of their stories in print.
-In many books these stories have a few words in Irish, even though translated into English.
+In many books, these stories have a few words in Irish, even though translated into English.

 In my own experiences, encountering words from an unfamiliar language when I’m reading, I tend to approximate what I think the word might sound like in case I run across it again later in the text.
 Ninety-nine percent of the time, I’m probably pronouncing it incorrectly in my head.

 Using our pronunciation guide from last month and a little vocabulary relating to some of the stranger tales told this time of year, maybe we can avoid the mistakes I make and encounter Irish words more amicably.
-I hope everyone that enjoys Irish mythology will find this helpful.
+I hope everyone who enjoys Irish mythology will find this helpful.

 Irish Mythology